Oculocutaneous albinism; Ocular albinism

 The goal of treatment is to relieve symptoms.
-Treatment depends on the severity of the disorder.
+It will depend on how severe the disorder is.

-Treatment involves protecting the skin and eyes from the sun:
+Treatment involves protecting the skin and eyes from the sun.
+To do this:

 Glasses are often prescribed to correct vision problems and eye position.
-Eye muscle surgery is sometimes recommended to correct abnormal eye movements (nystagmus).
+Eye muscle surgery is sometimes recommended to correct abnormal eye movements.

 National Organization for Albinism and Hypopigmentation -- www.albinism.org

 Albinism does not usually affect lifespan.
 However, Hermansky-Pudlak syndrome can shorten a person's lifespan due to lung disease or bleeding problems.

 People with albinism may be limited in their activities because they can't tolerate the sun.

 These complications can occur: